 The "additions" may also be in the form of "revisions" which replace the original certificate.

-Each notified body shall immediately inform the Member State that designated it of the withdrawal of an EC design examination certificate.
+Each notified body shall immediately inform the Member State that designated it of the withdrawal of an EU design examination certificate.

-4.6 The manufacturer or his authorised representative shall keep a copy of the EC design examination certificate its annexes and additions with the technical documentation for a period ending 10 years after the last measuring instrument has been manufactured.
+4.6 The manufacturer shall keep a copy of the EU design examination certificate, its annexes and additions with the technical documentation at the disposal of the national authorities for 10 years after the instrument has been placed on the market.